ChrstphrHll/npc_gen/students/Rei Mardeiym.md

 ---
 # Rei Mardeiym
 ### Description
-- Firbolg Sorcerer from Beleriand
+- Firbolg Sorcerer from Floating Island
 - 7th year Protection student in Alderden
 - long straight blonde hair that's braided, Pale Blue eyes, and Pale Green skin
 - Is Patient and Narrow-minded, and has Grace as their ideal
+- Speaks in a strong, indirect, sustained manner

 ### Notes